pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

     The Namespace Provisioner creates a LimitRange with default values for `qa` namespace and with the given values for `dev` namespace.

-## Disable LimitRange Setup
+## Deactivate LimitRange Setup

 The Namespace Provisioner generates a Kubernetes LimitRange object as a [default resource](namespace-provisioner-reference.MD#default-resources) in the namespaces it manages within the Run profile clusters.
 Additionally, the Namespace Provisioner offers the capability for Platform operators to enable LimitRange object stamping in Full and Iterate profile clusters using namespace parameters.
-If you wish to disable the installation of the default LimitRange object, the Namespace Provisioner provides the following options:
+If you wish to deactivate the installation of the default LimitRange object, the Namespace Provisioner provides the following options:

-### Disable for all namespaces
+### Deactivate for all namespaces

 To exclude the installation of the default LimitRange, you can set the `skip_limit_range` parameter to `true` in the `default_parameters` section of the TAP values within the `namespace_provisioner` configuration section as shown below.